googleate/HigueronForSale/exampleSite/content/english/_index.md

     link: contact
 funfacts:
   enable: true
-  title: Fun Facts About Us
+  title: About Lomas del Higueron
-  description: "'Far far away, behind the word mountains, far from the countries Vokalia
+  description: Discover a different, consolidated and cosmopolitan lifestyle.
+Just
-    and Consonantia, <br> there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics'"
+    15 minutes from Malaga International Airport and 20 minutes from Marbella, we offer you proximity to the most important points of the Costa del Sol; truly live the essence of the Mediterranean. <br> Everything is within your reach at Las Lomas del Higuerón.
+More than 320 days of sunshine a year will do the rest.
   funfact_item:
   - icon: ion-ios-home-outline
     name: Properties available